 They have some rules, but they are common sense rules, so check them out.

 This book of mine includes valuable information on operating, maintaining and servicing your Camper or Motorhome.
-It includes useful tables of data and information to help almost anyone take better care of their Recreation Vehicle
+It includes useful tables of data and information to help almost anyone take better care of their Recreation Vehicl

 Plan for your Destination, before you start your trip.